rkemery-msft/abd-modules/README.md

     ```bash
     terraform destroy
     ```
-    * Terraform will prompt for confirmation; type `yes` and press Enter.
+    * Terraform will prompt for confirmation; type `yes` and press Enter. (note: destroy also removes the SSH key files in the directory.)

 ## Inputs